bsplt/Processing-for-Generative-Design/book/3_basics.md

 Using different values in `size` depends on the size of your display.
 Your screen has a certain resolution and your `size` values have to be smaller.

 For example, if you have a display with a resolution of `1920` by `1080`, reasonable values would be `size(1600, 900);`

+When you run a sketch with your graphical output will open.
+This window has a canvas, and it is exactly the size that you specified with `size`.
+Everything your code draws will be drawn on this canvas.

 One important concept is the origin of the canvas.
 Technically speaking the origin is the point with the values `0, 0`.
 In Illustrator it it on the top left of you canvas.
 In Processing it is the top left of the window of your running sketch.